 Life Insurance is an important part of your financial security, especially if others depend on you for support.
 That’s why the Institute provides eligible staff with a Basic Life Insurance benefit that equals 1.5 times their annual salary up to a maximum of $1,000,000.
 This coverage is provided to you at no cost to you through The Standard.

 Voluntary Life Insurance

 Eligible staff may also purchase additional Voluntary Life Insurance through The Standard.
 Coverage may be purchased in increments of salary (1, 1.5 or 2) up to a maximum of $750,000 at initial hire or due to a qualified life event.
 If you elect this coverage you will be responsible for paying 100% of the cost, but will receive a discounted rate for being a part of the Institute.
 For more information, please contact Human Resources.

 Eligible Staff and Faculty have access to a greater variety of insurance plans through the Institute’s Voluntary Benefits Program.
 Enrollees pay 100 percent of the cost for plans in the program; however, the group rates are more affordable than what one would pay as an individual, and premiums for most plans can be paid for by a single, after-tax payroll deduction.
-The plans currently offered are Whole Life Insurance, Accident Insurance, and Critical Illness Insurance .
+The plans currently offered are Boston Mutual Whole Life Insurance, Boston Mutual Accident Insurance, and Manhattan Life Critical Illness Insurance .
 Please speak with Human Resources for more information.

-More information and Voluntary Benefit Claim Forms (Humana and Boston Mutual) can be accessed by clicking here
+More information and Voluntary Benefit Claim Forms (Manhattan Life and Boston Mutual) can be accessed by clicking here

 Employee Assistance Program